rust-stuco/lectures/week4/slides.md

 # Strings are UTF-8 Encoded

-We can include any properly encoded data in `String`.
+We can represent any properly encoded data in `String`.

 Here are some greetings in different languages!